 The best thing you can do is give yourself time to get familiar with all of these different topics within the exam.
 If you give yourself the time you will know that you are ready for whatever the exam can throw at you.
 Take it from me, you don’t want to be cramming all of this information at the last minute.
 This test is way too expensive to do that.
-Starting early and seeking resources such as tutoring, practice problems and breakdowns of the exams will help you make the best possible score you can.
-Take practice exams and seek expert help so you can prioritize which areas you spend the most time developing…after all, some of this stuff you probably already know how to do perfectly!
+Starting early and seeking resources such as SAT prep tutoring, practice problems and breakdowns of the exams will help you make the best possible score you can.
+You can find these resources through your high school guidance office, from family and friends who have taken the exam in the past, and even online.
+Take SAT practice exams and seek expert help so you can prioritize which areas you spend the most time developing… after all, some of this stuff you probably already know how to do perfectly!

 Set Some Goals

 Once you have taken the time to familiarize yourself with the exam, you can start to set some goals.
 Goals are important because they give you something to practice towards and they can provide a framework to measure your own success.
-Even if a perfect score doesn’t seem to be in the books for you, small goals can lead you closer to achieving a perfect score than you might have ever imagined.
+Even if a perfect score doesn’t seem to be in the books for you, small goals, such as achieving certain section scores, can lead you closer to achieving a perfect score than you might have ever imagined.

 When I was taking the SAT, I wish I had set more goals, because without the structure, I often had a tough time trying to figure out which skills were the most important to develop.
 If I had sought more help and tried to understand my own weaknesses I could have spent more time correcting my mistakes and reaching the academic achievements I hoped to achieve.
 Goals are a good way of checking in with ourselves and being honest about our own strengths and weaknesses.
 An honest assessment of strengths and weaknesses is critical to improvement in the long term, which may eventually lead to a perfect 1600 SAT score!